When it comes to men’s spring fashion, guys face a few challenges.

 It’s easy to both look sharp and feel like a man’s man in the fall and winter, when you can layer down hunting jackets over chunky wool sweaters, and look like you just stepped off the Yellowstone ranch.

-But it’s a little harder to generate the same kind of masculine pride when you’re wearing lightweight spring fabrics, or the kind of bright colors that would look more at home on Andrew Bernard than John Dutton.
+But it’s a little harder to generate the same kind of masculine energy when you’re wearing lightweight spring fabrics, or the kind of bright colors that would look more at home on Andrew Bernard than John Dutton.

 The good news is that finding the right balance between strappingly masculine and seasonally appropriate is definitely doable—as long as you know the spring outfits, colors, clothes and accessories that make a man look his best on warm days.